npm/rfcs/accepted/000-package-resolution-nodejs-version.md

 Right now, npm always installs the highest available version of the package, even if it isn't supported on my Node.js version, making this hard.

+## Detailed Explanation

+npm should take the current Node.js version into consideration when determining valid package versions to install.

 For instance, Mocha v9 [dropped support for Node.js 10.x](https://github.com/mochajs/mocha/pull/4633) (using the `engines` field).
 However, in my library, Node.js 10.x is still supported for end users, so I'd like to use Mocha v8 to run tests on Node.js 10.x and v9 on 12.x.
 There are no major API changes, so this should be easy to do.

-However, specifying a semver range like `"mocha": "^8.0.0 || ^9.0.0"` doesn't work. npm happily installs v9 even on Node.js 10.x (although it outputs a warning):
+Currently, specifying a semver range like `"mocha": "^8.0.0 || ^9.0.0"` doesn't work. npm happily installs v9 even on Node.js 10.x (although it outputs a warning):

 ```
 ❯ npm i